The John Tracy Ellis

 A statement written by the applicant, not exceeding 1,000 words in length, describing the dissertation project and the way in which the award would be used to further its completion.

-Please submit this via the online form as a Word or PDF attachment.
+Please submit this via the application form below, as a Word or PDF attachment.

 Submission Form